immcantation/tigger/docs/topics/cleanSeqs.md

 Value
 -------------------

-A vector of nucleotide sequences
+A modified vector of nucleotide sequences.